Academic Courses

 Course Prerequisite: Visual Arts Foundations

-Course Description: This Visual Art course will consist of learning the functions of the sewing machine, sketching designs, using patterns, and design a collection for the spring fashion show.
+Course Description: Fashion Design course will consist of learning the parts and functions of the sewing machine, sketching designs, using patterns, and design a collection for the spring fashion show.

 Costume Design